 The toothpick method

 The paper-roll method can often not be used with fossil vertebrae, as their neural canals are frequently left unprepared so that they are filled with matrix.
 This is the case, for example, with the Xenoposeidon proneneukos holotype dorsal vertebra NHMUK PV R2095.
 However, the use of another low-tech method can give us the result (Figure 12).
-We used Blu-Tack to attach two toothpicks to the cranial and caudal ends of the neural canal floor, and manipulated the toothpicks so that they formed a straight line.
+We used Blu-Tack to attach two toothpicks to the cranial and caudal ends of the neural canal floor, and manipulated the toothpicks so that they formed a straight line in lateral view.
 We then oriented the vertebra such that this straight line was horizontal, as indicated by a spirit level held parallel to it.
 Using this method we were able to determine from photos that when the floor of the neural canal is horizontal, the slope of the neural arch is about 29°: just outside the 30°–35° range specified as character 2 in the revised diagnosis of Taylor (2018a:5).

 [Figure 12 here]

+In principle the toothpick method can also be used to find the trajectory of the roof of the neural canal.
+For the Xenoposeidon vertebra, however, this would not yield helpful results, at it has a very large, teardrop-shaped anterior fossa (character #4 in the revised diagnosis of Taylor 2018a:5; see Figure 12).
+The matrix has not been prepared out of this fossa, so the anterior margin of the neural canal cannot be identified.
+But even were the matrix fully removed, it is likely that there would be no clear delineation between the neural canal and the fossa into which it emerges anteriorly, making NHMUK PV R2095 an extreme example of the ambiguity illustrated in Figure 8.
+This example corroborates the sense that, for orientation purposes, the floor of the neural canal should in most cases be preferred to the roof.

 Results